dheeraj-jayaswal/AppSec-From-The-Trenches/Nessus.md

 >
 > **Category:** Tool Mastery — Vulnerability Assessment Scanner
 >
 > **Context:** Nessus is the industry standard vulnerability scanner in enterprise environments — not because it replaces manual testing, but because it efficiently surfaces known CVEs, missing patches, and configuration weaknesses across large IP ranges.
-At Infosys, I use Nessus for network-layer vulnerability assessment within internal assessments, specifically to enumerate patching gaps and known service vulnerabilities that would take days to manually verify across a 200-host internal network.
+I use Nessus for network-layer vulnerability assessment within internal assessments, specifically to enumerate patching gaps and known service vulnerabilities that would take days to manually verify across a 200-host internal network.

 ---